dausoi/etl-project-1/README.md

 Disclaimer:

 This web scraping project is for educational purposes only.
 I'm not responsible for what you do with it.

-Use this project responsibly and don't be a jerk.
 Some websites don't like being scraped, so check the terms of service before you start.

 Here are some additional tips: